-The existence of numerous theoretical models requires a reliable validation method in which the experiments stands as the strongest feedback for the theories.
-The previous decades provided a fruitful era in that respect, starting from the predictions of low-temperature phenomena, and then followed by different room temperature observations.
-Now let us summarize the known propagation modes of internal energy: \begin{itemize} \item diffusive: this is modeled by the classical Fourier's law, \item second sound: this is a damped wave propagation of heat, which falls beyond the Fourier's law and thus requires some generalization, \item ballistic: a thermo-mechanical phenomenon in which heat is conducted with the speed of sound, this is the fastest mode of heat conduction, \item over-diffusive: although it is also a diffusive mode, its observation requires heterogeneous material structure, which cannot be modeled with the Fourier equation. \end{itemize}
+{The existence of numerous theoretical models requires a reliable selection criterion and validation method in which the experiments stand as the most substantial feedback for the theories.
+The previous decades were a fruitful era in that respect, starting from the predictions of low-temperature phenomena, which were followed by different room temperature observations.} Now, let us summarize the known heat conduction modes: \begin{itemize} \item diffusive: this is modeled by the classical Fourier's law, \item second sound: this is a damped wave propagation of heat, which falls beyond Fourier's law and thus requires its generalization including memory effects, \item ballistic: a thermo-mechanical phenomenon in which heat is conducted with the speed of sound, this is the fastest mode of heat conduction, \item over-diffusive: although it is also a diffusive mode, its observation requires heterogeneous material structure, which cannot be modeled with the Fourier equation. \end{itemize}